 Junction Box (JB)

 Lightning Arrestor (LA)

 Metering Cabinet (MET)

-NACBI further recommends Predictive/Preventive Maintenance Schedules to survey –
+NACBI further recommends Predictive/Preventive Maintenance Schedules to inspect the following:

-For these systems NACBI recommends that predictive/preventive maintenance thermographic surveys be scheduled every six months.
-More often/less after reviewing any patterns that develop.
+For these systems NACBI recommends that predictive/preventive maintenance infrared inspecitons be scheduled every six to twelve months.

 Primary/Main EquipmentPrimary Switch Gear